-6 March 1976 (Saturday morning-6:30 to 11:00 am).
-Found my hand several times between which I surfaced to a semi-wakefulness state, twice.
+6 March 1976 (Saturday morning - 6:30 to 11:00 am)

+Found my hand several times, between which I surfaced to a semi-wakefulness state, twice.
 Details are now vague.

-This morning, I had awakened from 5:00-6:30 am to drive toward the beach to view a comet visible in the eastern, dawning sky.
-It was quite cold out, so I had worn gloves while driving the VW bus. i had returned home and went back to sleep by 6:30 am.
+This morning, I had awakened from 5:00 - 6:30 am to actually drive toward the beach to view a comet visible in the eastern, dawning sky.
+It was quite cold out, so I had worn gloves while driving the VW bus.
+I had returned home and went back to sleep by 6:30 am.

 One of the ensuing dreams was of driving in the van.
 I looked at my right hand, gloved, and brought upon the conscious/unconscious state.
-Someone had been in the van with me in this dream, talking incessantly, but as soon as I established my conscious internal thought I began to tune them out.
+Someone had been in the van with me in this dream, talking incessantly, but as soon as I established my conscious internal thought I began to "tune" them out.
 I suddenly recalled my experiment objective of dream-suicide, and saw the perfect opportunity.
 However, I first "checked" with myself to make certain I was dreaming (more on this later), and then purposely, consciously veered off the road toward some trees.
 The van came to an abrupt halt before touching the trees, however, not as part of my conscious directive, but of the subconscious, as if strong brakes had been applied.
 The scene then faded and blurred.

 I found my hand perhaps twice again in different settings, but details are unclear.

-In retrospect, I am curious about why I could not succeed in striking the trees.
-Why was I not able to consciously direct this action, and why did my subconscious succeed [in preventing me]?
+In retrospect, first I am curious about why I could not succeed in striking the trees; essentially, why was I not able to consciously direct this action, and why did my subconscious succeed?
 This has not been the first case thus far of failing in a dream once a conscious directive had guided my actions.
-It makes me wonder what would happen if my goal was indeed realized.
+The life-and-death situation added to this effect, I should think, and makes me wonder what would happen if my goal was indeed realized.
 Would I be witness to a final fusion of conscious with subconscious?
-Or would I witness a forced repression of subcon-scious directives?
-If it is the former, can I expect conscious, cognitive "understand-ings" to apply to unconscious reactions?
-And if it is the latter, might this infringe upon my present mental stability?
+Or would I witness a forced repression of subconscious directives?
+If it is the former, can I expect conscious, cognitive "understandings" to apply to unconscious reactions?
+And if it is the latter, what infringement may this incur upon my present mental stability?
 I am seeking not dominance of conscious over subconscious, but fusion.
 I have no way of telling if I am working in that direction.